Itchy Mole: Is It Normal or a Warning Sign?

 Growing moles during adolescence are often itchy simply because the tissue is expanding.
 This is normal unless the growth is rapid or the ABCDE criteria are met.

-A mole healing after minor trauma, such as catching on a zipper or being nicked while shaving, will itch during the repair process exactly as any small wound itches while healing.
+A mole healing after minor trauma, such as catching on a zipper or being nicked while shaving, will itch during the repair process, just as any small wound does.

 Seborrheic keratoses, which are rough, waxy skin growths often mistaken for moles, tend to itch more than true moles.
-If you have a growth that you assumed was a mole but that has a stuck-on, warty, or crumbly texture, it may be a seborrheic keratosis.
+If you have a growth you assumed was a mole, but it has a stuck-on, warty, or crumbly texture, it may be a seborrheic keratosis.
 These are benign but worth having identified correctly.
-An article comparing seborrheic keratosis and melanoma covers the visual differences in detail.
+An article comparing seborrheic keratosis and melanoma details the visual differences.

 Atypical (dysplastic) nevi are moles that already have some irregular features.
 They are more likely than typical moles to itch, and people who have them should keep a closer eye on any new symptoms.